robfatland/epipelargosy/README.md

 Now that you have completed the creation, configuration, and setup steps, you can begin adding your use case content to the JupyterBook.

+* update the `environment.yml` file to include any packages that your use case code will require
-* `book/intro.md` is where you can write content for your Jupyter Book's home page
+* `book/intro.md` is where you can add content for your Jupyter Book's home page
-* `book/chapters/` is where you will upload markdown or Jupyter Notebook files
+* `book/chapters/` will contain markdown or Jupyter Notebook files, the main content of your use case Jupyter Book
-    * This template contains placeholder Jupyter Notebook files as a recommended way to organize your content.
-You can edit these files to add your content, or remove and replace with your own files.
-Be sure to update the table of contents file (`/book/_toc.yml` to reflect any changes you make to the Jupyter Book content.
+    * This template contains placeholder Jupyter Notebook files to illustrate a recommended way to organize your content.
+You can edit each of these files to add your content following the suggested organization, or remove and replace the placeholder files with your own content.
+Be sure to update the table of contents file (`/book/_toc.yml`) to reflect any changes you make to the Jupyter Book content.

 We recommend that you refer to the JupyterBook documentation on the following topics to help your organize your content:
 * [Structure](https://jupyterbook.org/en/stable/structure/toc.html) and [Configure](https://jupyterbook.org/en/stable/structure/configure.html) the table of contents, `book/_toc.yml`